top of page

 Endemic.
 At risk-naturally uncommon.

 Nearly thirty species of wolf spiders are found throughout Aotearoa New Zealand, many being widespread and inhabiting a wide variety of landscapes such as woodlands and gardens.
-Three species are recorded from the Estuary.
+Three species are recorded from the estuary.

 The Seashore Wolf Spider however, has more specialised requirements and is found in sandy areas around the coast.
 It is well adapted to life as a solitary hunter being extremely well camouflaged as can be seen in the adjoining photograph.

 Adults are reported to be nocturnal but are easily disturbed while young are said to be active during the day.
+The round, silken egg sac is carried around by the female and once hatched young are reputed to be carried around for a period of time before they leave and go their own separate ways.

 iNaturalist-Seashore Wolf Spider